Rikki Barnes: Onslaught Unleashed

 Some time later, Rikki begins having nightmares set in the jungles of South America, which foretell her teammate Toro being kidnapped.
+Later, while investigating Roxxon's illegal weapons systems, the Secret Avengers come across plans for Project Power, a new and incredibly deadly power source developed in the Colombian rainforest.
+As the Secret Avengers investigate the facility, Beast and Ant-Man find the source of the mysterious energy source to be from the Negative Zone.
+As Rikki races inside the facility to locate Toro, she stumbles into the control room instead, where she encounter Onslaught.

-After traveling to Colombia and investigating a Roxxon facility, Rikki encounters Onslaught.
-He reveals that she is a construct created to act as his host, with the real Rikki having died in the Negative Zone.
-Rikki has Gravity kill her so that Onslaught cannot return.
+Possessing Rikki's body, Onslaught reveals that she is a construct created to act as his host, with the real Rikki having died in the Negative Zone.
+Rikki has Gravity kill her to prevent Onslaught from returning.

 Reincarnated in the Multiverse

 After her death, Rikki is reincarnated in several alternate universes, where she becomes the sidekick of each universe's Captain America.
+In one universe, Rikki becomes the sidekick of Peggy Carter, who took Steve Rogers' place in the Super Soldier Program following his death.
+Rikki and Carter are killed by an atomic bomb triggered by the Red Skull, only to be reincarnated in another universe.
+There, they join the Exiles in fighting the Tribunal, a band of rogue Watchers.
+During this time, Rikki establishes a relationship with Valkyrie.
+Rikki is later reincarnated into another reality where she is in a relationship with Toni Ho until they are killed by The Maker.

+Future Foundation

-She eventually ends up back on Earth-616, where she is imprisoned on the planet L'ar Gath Five.
-Rikki is freed by the Future Foundation, who are reassembling the scattered remains of Molecule Man.
-She confronts the Maker and meets Foundation member Julie Power, who she falls in love with.
+Rikki is next seen in space as a prisoner on the planet L'ar Gath Five on Earth-616.
+She is sprung from captivity by the Future Foundation while they are seeking to reassemble the scattered remains of Molecule Man.
+Rikki meets Foundation member Julie Power, with the two developing a mutual attraction to each other.

 Other versions

 In Exiles Vol. 3, after romancing Rikki's "Becky Barnes" reincarnation, Valkyrie encounters an alternate version of Becky who serves as a member of the pirate crew of Ben Grimm, both flirting with one another before Valkyrie is reunited with Rikki.
-While later trapped in a vision by rogue Watchers, Rikki sees a reality where she is unhappily married to a man.
+While trapped in a vision by rogue Watchers, Rikki sees a reality where she is unhappily married to a man.

 Powers and abilities

 Rikki is a natural athlete who was trained by S.H.I.E.L.D. and Captain America.
 She is a gifted fighter, marksman and acrobat with the familiarity with technological devices of a S.H.I.E.L.D. agent.

-Due to the special circumstances of her creation, which was influenced by Franklin Richards' idolization of both Captain America and his own mother, Rikki is repeatedly reincarnated into another reality after death, with full memory of her past lives as well as selected injuries and scars and her trademark equipment.
+Due to the special circumstances of her creation, which was influenced by Franklin Richards' idolization of both Captain America and his own mother, Rikki is repeatedly reincarnated into another reality after death, with her full memory of her past lives as well as selected injuries and scars and her trademark equipment.